 - Mushrooms – I used a combination of button and cremini mushrooms.
 You can use one or the other, as I did.
 In addition, any wild mushroom is good to use in this recipe.

-- Stock – I used beef stock in this recipe.
+- Stock – I used homemade beef stock in this recipe.
 You can also use brodo or even water.

 - Mustard – Coarse ground or whole mustard is best to use.
 Substitute with Dijon mustard.